Virus impact: Automakers look at restarting China operations

 RALPH LAUREN CORP: The fashion brand says it has temporarily closed about half of its 110 stores in mainland China.
 CEO Patrice Louvet said the company has diversified its supply network away from China over the past two years because of the U.S.-Chinese tariff war.
 “We’ll need to see how employees return” to factories after the holiday, said Louvet during an earnings conference call.
 “We are working on being as agile as possible.''

-MOBILE WORLD CONGRESS: The organizer of the mobile phone industry’s biggest trade show, due to be held in Barcelona this month, said it is taking extra precautions because of the virus.
-The group said it would make disinfection materials available, increase cleaning in high-traffic areas and advise people who attend not to shake hands.
+MOBILE WORLD CONGRESS: The organizer of the wireless tech industry’s biggest trade show, due to be held in Barcelona this month, is taking extra precautions.
+It will make disinfectants available, increase cleaning of high-traffic areas and advise people against shaking hands.
+South Korean tech company LG is pulling out from the event to keep employees safe, while China's ZTE is canceling its press launch.

+NIKE: The athletic gear maker has closed about half its company-owned stores in China, where it booked $6.2 billion in sales last year, about 16% of all its sales.
+At stores that are still open, it has reduced opening hours.
+The company did not discuss the impact on manufacturing.
+Nike employs 152,800 factory workers in China, about 14% of all its factory jobs, and 21% of its footwear, apparel and equipment is produced in the country.

-AP Business writers Yuri Kageyama in Tokyo and Anne D'Innocenzio, Nick Jesdanun and Tali Arbel in New York contributed.
+AP Business writers Yuri Kageyama in Tokyo, John Leicester in Paris, Anne D'Innocenzio, Nick Jesdanun, Tali Arbel and Charles Sheehan in New York and Kelvin Chan in London contributed to this report..

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.